 Stronger Security for Virtual Desktops

 For the first use case, the school was looking for stronger security around virtual desktops accessed both internally and externally.
 Existing security only required username and password.
 Once logged in, users were “in” the university network, which offers malicious actors with access to valid credentials easy access.

 To address this, Preempt can trigger conditional identity verification and can use several attributes, based on information obtained from scanning AD as well as by inspecting each authentication request that a domain controller receives.
 Whether or not to trigger MFA for a user is adaptive and can be decided based on a variety of conditions such as user risk score, user behavior, type of source endpoint, recent successful identity verification, or in this case, is the destination endpoint a virtual desktop.

 Two problems for this school were instantly solved with this approach:

 - Reduction of the number of MFA requests (identity verifications)

 Stronger Security for Office 365

-Preempt integrates with ADFS by acting as secondary authentication provider to the ADFS farm.
+Preempt integrates with ADFS by acting as a secondary authentication provider to the ADFS farm.
 Each time a user logs in via ADFS, the Preempt policy engine will be called and the authentication will be evaluated based on the defined rules.
 If required by the policy rule, interactive MFA will be integrated into the authentication flow.
-The conditions vary and can be based on metadata (the type of user or endpoint, what role they play in the network, etc.) or behavior based such as security risk score, endpoint association and more.
+The conditions vary and can be based on metadata (the type of user or endpoint, what role they play in the network, etc.) or behavior-based such as security risk score, endpoint association, and more.

 Posted by Phil Meneses on May 31, 2018 1:42 AM